heroku-softtrends/dotnetcore2.main.buildpack/README.md

-# Softtrends .NET Core 2.1 Buildpack for Heroku
+# .NET Core 2.1 Buildpack for Heroku
-## (Sample Code with Heroku Button deploying ASP.Net Core 2.1)
+## by Softtrends LLC

 This uses the .Net Core 2.1 Buildpack provided by Softtends and adds full support for Heroku<br>